-- 1. A Wisconsin caregiver background check completed no more than 90 days prior to entry into the Phlebotomy program.
+- 1. A Wisconsin caregiver background check completed no more than 90 days prior to pharmacy clinical courses.
 If a student leaves the program for any length of time, a repeat background check may be required before the student may reenter the program. - 2.
-A national criminal background check if required by the clinical agency.
-Your Program Instructor/Advisor will inform you if a national background check is needed. - 3.
-A Minnesota background check is required for a MN clinical rotation.
+A national criminal background completed no more than 90 days prior to pharmacy clinical courses.

+A Minnesota background check may be required prior to entry into pharmacy clinicals in Minnesota.
 Your Program Instructor/Advisor will inform you if a Minnesota background check is needed.